stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Horizontal alignment`

-Determines the horizontal alignment of a graph within its bounds (taking into account any space used by the X-axis).
+Determines the horizontal alignment of a graph within its bounds (taking into account any space used by the left and/or right axis).

 - *Near* aligns the visualization with the near side of the graph (aka the *left* edge when using normal orientation).
 - *Center* centers the visualization in the graph area.